Creative Strings Podcast: Exploring Intersections Between Creativity, Music Education, String Playing, DIY Music Business, And Culture

 I will dig ditches, wash dishes, walk dogs, or do anything necessary to survive.
 Because I assume responsibility for the success or failure of my business.
 If you expect opportunities to fall in your lap, that’s the first thing you need to change.

 What Kinds of Work Can You Do?

-One Time Free– I built my entire career on the “one time free” model.
-It’s a great way to show people what you can do, and generate recurring revenue or repeat clients.
+Offer “One Time Free”– I built my entire career on the “one time free” model.
+It’s a great way to generate repeat clients.

 -If you offer a one-time Free lesson, make the lesson 20 minutes instead of 60.

 Offer to do some kind of work for a new client as a “sample”.
 This might take 5-20 minutes of your time.

 One free performance.
 One free consultation.
 One free edit of a paragraph of someone’s bio, Youtube thumbnails or social media design.

 2) It promotes a range of offers from free to premium

 Your list could include: “Hire me to walk your dog, edit your bio, create your cd cover art, teach you any softwares that I know” AND “watch my free performances, read these inspirational writings, see photos from my last tour, etc..”

 How to Offer Your Services (1-1 or 1 to many):